What types of cases are filed in El Dorado County Small Claims Court?

-Small Claims Court cases are heard in 2 courthouses across the County.
-The website address for El Dorado County Superior Court is: www.eldoradocourt.org.
-Here are the following locations where small claims cases are heard:
+El Dorado County Small Claims Court cases are heard in 2 courthouses across El Dorado County.
+The website address for El Dorado County Superior Court (which will have more information for small claims court cases) is: www.eldoradocourt.org.
+Here are the following locations where Small Claims Court cases are heard in El Dorado County:

 Cameron Park Branch